raymondworkshop/old.myblog/_posts/2015-07-29-clustering.md

 	   - NP-hard
 	   - an optimal k-circle: a 2-approximate k circle cover [1]
-		   + returning a k-center set with radius at most 2r*
+		   + returning a k-center set with radius at most 2 * r*

 		   + choose **a random point** firstly, then choose the MAX distance to the points

 	 * k-mean
 	   - **k random points** as the initial centroid, form k clusters by assigning all points to the closest centroid
            + the centroid is the **average of all the coordinates of the points in this cluster**
            + terminate until the the centorid set don't update.
-           +

 	   - k-means alg always terminates